paulocvj/myhomeplant/embedded/README.md

 # **Embedded Guide**

 In this file we will go through the process of setting up the hardware.
+I know Arduino isn't the best option but it's the fastest/easiest one I have at the moment.
+You can replace the Arduino with a simple A/D converter with I2C pins if you wish, or even with a Esp32 if you're into overkilling a home project.

 ## **Prerequisites**
 - **Hardware**: